VektrexElectronicSystems/SpikeSafePythonSamples/README.md

 ## License

-Licensed under the Vektrex Sample License.
+SpikeSafePythonSamples is licensed under the MIT license, which allows for non-commercial and commercial use.